Speak Up 2014

 - Promote positive school climate through Positive Behavior Interventions and

 - Supports, daily teaching of social emotional curriculum lessons, classroom

 - Bullying PowerPoint presentations teaching kids how to be Upstanders (People who stand up for what is right) not bystanders (People who stand by and let things happen).
 Provides bullying and cyberbullying information and how to respond to bullying behaviors.

 Teachers – Bully Bust Upstander Activities

 Virus Making Children Sick in U.S.

 ACSD EV-D68 Newsletter.pdf

-As you have likely seen on the news, there is a viral infection (enterovirus D68) that has been spreading throughout 10 of the United States, not yet in California, making many children seriously ill.
+As you have likely seen on the news, there is a viral infection (Enterovirus D68) that has now been spread throughout 40 states including California, making many children seriously ill.
 The virus has symptoms of coughing and sneezing, but can become life-threatening overnight by developing into wheezing and severe shortness of breath.
 Children with asthma and respiratory problems are at highest risk for complications of this virus.

 2014 Scratch Student Showcase Winners Announced